zderApfel/RoU/README.md

 Martial Artist:

 * Active: Your fists attack 50% faster and do 100% more damage
-* Requires: Mind 16, Strength 16, Health 14
+* Requires: Mind 16, Strength 16, Body 14

 Heavyweight:

 * Active: You resist 50% of BP damage BEFORE all other resistances
-* Requires: Strength 16, Health 14
+* Requires: Strength 16, Body 14

 Packrat: